 Come and visit where dreams come true.
 Come and sea the river free.
 Come and bless the earth, the song of our girth, and know that we are going home real soon.
 We are going home to you and me. come take me by the hand and long to understand, that we are going to a place we only dreamed.
 And you will sea the day, the truth that led the way, the place we find glory every day, every way!
 The song catches my soul, and I can hear the rushing souls, where dreams come to folly and we are like the holly (prickling points of lights that curve with delight, and law of love, that's red, the path known of the heart), where we can be hear and fall down on our knees (to pray for relief).

 We pray and wish away, but we need only save the day, and embrace what life gifts to us, the sacred must.
 We hope and we dream, for heaven only seas, the heart, that needs to learn, the sacred path, the heart needs at last.
 For love's the only game, we choose to hear our fame, but we don't really know which way to go, it's part of the flow.
-And when we choose a way, that makes our hearts say hooray, then we choose the loving actions that don't make us part, even get us smart
+And when we choose a way, that makes our hearts say hooray, then we choose the loving actions that don't make us part, even get us smart (sting).

-(skin, that feels everything, the sacred embrace), the place God gifts to you and me, the sacred tree (tree of life, uniting all realms, the four sacred directions).
+And when we look inside, we trust the sacred hides (skin, that feels everything, the sacred embrace), the place God gifts to you and me, the sacred tree (tree of life, uniting all realms, the four sacred directions).
 And if we look out there, and nothing is so bare, as all our love we hide in all we do, so sad and blue (tears that gift us life).
 Then choose another way, bow down to sacred hay (golden field of hay, where the seeds have blossomed and abundance shows the way, the time of brotherhood everywhere), the place we journey to and fro, the sacred cho (Cho is a Korean boy name.
 Male is the "light" or the "rainbow colors of the four directions, our tools of light" or our bodies of flesh, even heavenly beings have bodies.
 The meaning of the name is `Beautiful`, like a sunrise or sunset.
 Korean is a language of the heart, each sound is made up of nature.
 It is a language of the soul.
 This has recently been known to me through the Spirit World, the immigration of the Koreans to Native America to be the Twin Child, the Native Americans, our Lakota Heart.
 It is the Native Americans who speak the ancient language of the heavens, of the rolling hills, the sing song of the soul, like this song, the sacred song blessings from your heart.
 In Japanese (where they keep beautiful gardens), the word means Butterfly, which represents the breath, the impossible flight of our souls, with our breath, the vehicle of our flesh, often referred to as the "kundalini awakening of the crystalline vehicle or the merkaba" which offers the unfolding of the soul, like a flower in blossom.
 The vehicle of Shiva is the white bull called Nandi (the joyful) or the unfolding.
 The Native Americans call the White Buffalo, the sacred four directions.
 The vehicle of joy!
 You know, we were asked, by the Great Oneness to

 call ourselves, A light from within and I added the word Joy, the vehicle to this "light from within"; to "a joy light from within.org".
 However we use both names.
 The smoke in the pipe represents the four sacred directions of the buffalo, the winds and clouds, that offer us life, our vehicle, Mother Earth.
 This is why the sacred pipe offers us life, and connects us to our souls, to the bonding of our flesh, the unification of both worlds, like the butterfly who flies to and fro between realms, this is our breath.
 And it is the Natives who speak the ancient languages of the soul, the heavens knowing, the song of the going, to the place of the to and fro, the heart of the blue, between you and me, the blessed breeze.
 Our souls know so much, we need start trusting this song, that lies within, the light from within, as God tells us.), I know the glory is, the place we call that is, his (many lights-colors of our flesh), but she (many darks-colors of our soul) is coming home really soon, the place of moons (reflection and truth, our heaven).
 It's heaven inside of us, the heart, that longs like dust (cosmic dust, the low red waves that communicate over long distances, like radio waves, elephants and whale songs) and we are going home to show the way, of sacred play.

-(golden field of hay, where the seeds have blossomed and abundance shows the way, the time of brotherhood everywhere), the sacred hollow tube of me and you, the sacred blue, the sky so true!
+Come and know the way, the place we call it hay (golden field of hay, where the seeds have blossomed and abundance shows the way, the time of brotherhood everywhere), the sacred hollow tube of me and you, the sacred blue, the sky so true!

 Sacred Song Blessings from the heart of Grandmother Magic of Time.
 Sung by White Buffalo Calf Woman, elder crystal person, wakan iyes(h)ka or holy interpreter of the book of life, each soul of all that blows, the winds of time, bring us this rhyme, because the song, knows more than our flesh, we trust this sacred nest (twigs that entwine, the branches of time, the relatives who are mine).